4 Must-Try 7 Eleven Japan Limited Cup Noodles

-In recent years, some of those Japanese instant ramen can also be bought on online shopping sites outside of Japan, so if you want, you can get them even if you don’t live in Japan.
+Nowadays, I see some of such products sold online overseas, so if you want, you can effortlessly get them even if you are not in Japan.

 1. Nissin Ramen Santouka Asahikawa Tonkotsu Shio Ramen